limone-eth/findcaster/README.md

 To get started, follow these simple steps:

 1. Run `yarn install` to install all the required dependencies.
+2. Rename `.env.example` to `.env.local` and configure your variables with the proper credentials.
-2. Then execute `yarn dev` to launch the application.
+3. Then execute `yarn dev` to launch the application.